mickfuzz/phd4/_posts/thesis_chapters/2022-9-5-Results-Methods.md

 ## Overview in points

-- Playing game and ongoing play-testing
+- Playing games to start and ongoing play-testing
-- Remixing - impact, examples
+- Remixing / Half-baked - impact, examples
 - Scenarios
-- Playtesting
 - Player and Maker Types
 - Finally - Creating a walled garden for GDP - an overview from a cultural, community perspective?

+This needs work to structure effectively AND a focus on agency?

 ## Culturally Inclusive Methods to Kick Start Game Making Communities